Skip to main contentSkip to search

 You have the right to appeal any funding decision.
 Start by contacting your care coordinator and asking for a formal review.
 Document everything: keep copies of your child's service plan, progress reports, and all correspondence with the OAP.
 If the informal review does not resolve the issue, you can escalate to the Ministry of Children, Community and Social Services complaints process.

-The most common reason is your child turning 6, which moves them from the under-6 age band ($63,020/yr) to the 6+ band ($56,236/yr).
-Contact your care coordinator for a written explanation of any changes to your child's funding.
+A common reason is moving from the under-6 age band to the 6+ band.
+Both bands can reach $6,600–$65,000/year.
+Contact your care coordinator for a written explanation of any funding change.

 Yes.
 Contact your care coordinator to request a formal review of the funding decision.
 Keep copies of all service plans, assessments, and correspondence.
 If the informal review fails, escalate to the MCCSS complaints process.